dlab-berkeley/programming-fundamentals/1-1_fildir.md

 1-2_create.md		data
 ~~~

-It looks like all the information from this workshop!
+It looks like all the information for this workshop!
 Let's see what we have in data:

 ~~~ {.input}
 $ cd data